 More About Capstone

-In affiliation with the tax and corporate attorneys of The Feldman Law Firm LLP, Capstone Associated Services, Ltd. is a captive insurance planning company providing tax, legal, insurance, and accounting for captive insurance companies.
+Capstone Associated Services, Ltd. is a captive insurance management company providing comprehensive insurance, accounting, and administrative support services for captive insurance companies.
 It is the most comprehensive captive insurance planning available.

-Capstone is a standout in the industry with CAP_YEARS_NUMBER years in operation.
+Capstone is a standout in the industry with over 25 years in operation.
 Unlike most other captive managers, the team has the expertise to design, implement, and manage your clients’ captive companies and provide full support.
-Capstone's staff of insurance professionals includes CPCUs (Chartered Property & Casualty Underwriters), ARMs (Associates in Risk Management), accountants and administrators.
+Capstone's staff of professionals includes CPCUs (Chartered Property & Casualty Underwriters), insurance experts, accountants, and administrators.

-Capstone has successfully formed over CAPTIVE_FORMATIONS, offering an award-winning, attorney-led captive planning program that is unmatched in the industry.
+Capstone has successfully formed over 200 captives, offering an award-winning, attorney-led captive planning program that is unmatched in the industry.
 Capstone also collaborates with CPAs and other financial advisors on captive planning for their clients.